Green Mind

 suppliers

 Once the materials have been selected, the search for the best possible suppliers begins.
-Several criteria are taken into account in this choice: the quality of the materials , the price , but also the geographical proximity .
+Several criteria are taken into account in this choice: the quality of the materials , the price , but also geographical proximity and technicality .

 Maison Lejaby is also vigilant about the ecological impact of its fabrics.

 The fabrics are OEKO-TEX certified.
-This label attests to the non-harmful and ecological quality of the lingerie pieces.
+This label attests to the non-toxic and ecological quality of the lingerie pieces.

-The raw materials also comply with Reach regulations; a European regulation that secures the use of chemical substances.
+The raw materials also comply with Reach regulations; a European regulation that makes the use of chemical substances safer.

 The products used are therefore free of traces of substances harmful to women's bodies and the environment.